slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On identity

-You are your deeds.
-Your actions reveal your real values.
+You are your deeds: your actions reveal your real values.
 How you do anything is how you do everything.

 > *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

-> *'Words are deeds.' -- Ludwig Wittgenstein*

-> *'You become what you think about all day long.' -- Ralph Waldo Emerson*

-You are your choices.

 a) Choose to come alive.
 Is succeeding at mediocrity a worthwhile life?